Future Time Clauses in English (When, While, Before, After, Until, As Soon As)

-We use future time clauses with “when” to indicate that one action will happen at the same time as another action or immediately after it in the future.
+We use when to say that one future action will happen at the same time as or immediately after another future action.

 • I’ll make dinner when I get home.